Astralis jolt G2 Esports in grand final of Road to Rio - Europe

 G2 Esports answered their initial setback to Astralis by recording 2-1 wins over Team Heretics, Team Vitality and FaZe Clan to set up the rematch.
 Astralis received 500 Pro Tour points and 1,600 Regional Major Rankings points, plus $33,000 of the $115,000 prize pool.
 G2 Esports secured 350 Pro Tour points, 1,500 RMR points and $21,500.

-In addition to the Grand Final, Sunday also pitted Ninjas in Pyjamas against Heretics in the fifth-place match.
+In the fifth-place match, Ninjas in Pyjamas defeated Team Heretics 2-1.
+Heretics started well with a 16-14 win on Nuke before NiP rebounded with a 16-8 triumph on Overpass and a 16-13 victory on Vertigo.
 The ESL One: Rio Major, a $2 million CS:GO event, was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
 9-22 due to the coronavirus pandemic.
 The regional qualifying events for North America, South America, Oceania and Asia have concluded.
 Play in the Europe and Commonwealth of Independent States regions wraps up Sunday.

 The teams are competing for a total of $255,000 in the online tournaments, as well as for Regional Major Ranking points to be applied toward berths at the ESL One: Rio Major.
 ESL One: Road to Rio - Europe prize pool, with prize money and Regional Major Ranking points: